 Myth No. 1: Chronic dry eye is a common side effect

 The risk of developing chronic dry eye after eyelid surgery is extremely low for patients who choose an experienced, board-certified plastic surgeon to perform the procedure.
 The condition is more likely to develop when an inexperienced surgeon overcorrects and removes too much skin during the surgery.
+(This is why the surgeon’s experience matters when seeking eyelid surgery.)
 I’ve performed thousands of eyelid surgeries during my career and am proud of the results and very low rate of complications experienced by my patients.

 Myth No. 2: Eyelid surgery results in noticeable scars

 Not true.
 After healing from eyelid surgery, most patients have a difficult time detecting where I’ve made incisions.
 That’s because the techniques used by facial plastic surgeons when performing blepharoplasty hide the incisions.
 For upper eyelid surgery, I typically make incisions within the natural folds of the eyelids.
 Lower eyelid incisions are made in the lash line if I’m removing excess skin during the procedure.
 If the patient doesn’t need skin removed, the incision goes inside the eyelid.

 Myth No. 3: You can’t minimize dark circles with eyelid surgery